GMAT Integrated Reasoning Question Types

 - Multi-Source Reasoning questions provide two or three sources of information on tabbed pages that you can switch between, but cannot view simultaneously.
 The information provided is often text, but can include a chart or table.
 You will be given either three opposite-answer questions (as with Table Analysis) or one multiple choice question with five answers (as with Reading Comprehension).
 Making reasonable inferences from the information presented is particularly important.

 The IR section does not factor whatsoever into your main 200-800 GMAT score.
 You get a separate IR score on a scale from 1 to 8.
 Your IR score is based on the percentage of questions that you answer correctly (meaning all sub-questions were answered correctly), with no additional penalty for incorrect responses.
 The four question types are all weighted equally.
-Based on our trials with GMATPrep, you can miss as many as four questions of the 12 and still score a perfect 8.
-This may not hold true on the real GMAT, however, because some of those IR questions are likely to be experimental questions that do not count towards your score.
+On official GMAT practice tests, you can miss as many as three of the 12 IR questions and still score a perfect 8.
+On the real GMAT, however, you can miss only one of the nine non-experimental IR questions to score a perfect 8.

 Sample GMAT Integrated Reasoning Problem